 In Table \ref{tab:ACCAPC} the accuracy of the methods considered in this study is shown.
-VRNNGP returns the best results followed by RF.
-MLGP fails completely, while the robust version RGP performs slightly worse than the linear approaches.
-In the Figures \ref{fig:imp-NNGP}-\ref{fig:imp-BLS} the importance of the individual predictors obtained from the methods VRNNGP, RF, and BLS is visualized.
-For VRNNGP and BLS the importance of a predictor is the relative frequency how often its index lies in the posterior samples from $\mathcal{A}$.
+VRNNGP returns the best results, followed by RF.
+MLGP fails completely, while the robust version of RGP performs slightly worse than the linear approaches.
+The Figures \ref{fig:imp-NNGP}-\ref{fig:imp-BLS} visualize the importance of the individual predictors obtained from the methods VRNNGP, RF, and BLS.
+For VRNNGP and BLS, the importance of a predictor is the relative frequency of how often its index lies in the posterior samples from $\mathcal{A}$.
 This can be interpreted as the posterior probability of the predictor being included in the model.
-For RF the visualized importance is the mean decrease in accuracy if a particular variable is removed.
+For RF, the visualized importance is the mean decrease in accuracy if a particular variable is removed.
 This quantity can be easily computed using the \texttt{importance()} function included in the R package \texttt{randomForest}.
 It can be seen that the importance values differ from method to method.
 However, the two most important variables in NNGP (variable $34$, variable $41$) are also important in RF.
-In BLS at least the variable $41$ is considered as important.
+In BLS, at least the variable $41$ is considered important.
 We assume that the influence of the variable $34$ is non-linear, such that a linear model fails to detect this influence.
-Since the variables $34$ and $41$ appear to be important across models we train the two models RGP and RF again, but with a reduced dataset including only these two variables.
-In Table \ref{tab:ACCAPC2} the respective accuracies are presented.
-Both models perform comparable, but significantly better than before.
+Since the variables $34$ and $41$ appear to be important across models, we train the two models, RGP and RF, again, but with a reduced dataset including only these two variables.
+In Table \ref{tab:ACCAPC2}, the respective accuracies are presented.
+Both models perform similarly on the reduced dataset but significantly better than before on the complete dataset.
 In particular, the reduction to the variables $34$ and $41$ led to the best results overall.
-The Figures show the functions learned by RGP and RF on basis of the reduced dataset.
-Both models agree on parameter specifications with a poor production quality.
-Finally, in Figure \ref{fig:RGP-pred} the true production quality of the testing dataset(yTest) is plotted vs the predicted quality from the RGP model with the reduced dataset.
-It can be observed, that all of the really poor production results (yTest $>$ $0.5$) can be identified.
-This shows, that the variables selected by NNGP are useful for this application.
+The Figures show the functions learned by RGP and RF based on the reduced dataset.
+Both models agree on parameter specifications with poor production quality.
+Finally, in Figure \ref{fig:RGP-pred}, the true production quality of the testing dataset(yTest) is plotted vs. the predicted quality from the RGP model with the reduced dataset.
+It can be observed that all of the really poor production results (yTest $>$ $0.5$) can be identified.
+This shows that the variables selected by NNGP are useful for this application.